 The Organization has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment funds while seeking to maintain the purchasing power of the endowment assets.
 Endowment assets include board-designated funds.
 The primary objective for board-designated funds shall also be protection of capital, but with a higher tolerance for risk and a higher emphasis on return.
 Liquidity is not a priority since the Organization does not expect to expend these board-designated funds on short-notice.
 The Organization invests these board-designated funds in securities and mutual funds such as diversified stock and bond portfolios but not in highly speculative investments.
 When investing all endowment funds, management of the Organization bears in mind the "prudent investor rule".
-Under the "prudent investor rule", the Organization has a fiduciary responsibility to donor-restricted funds similar to that of a trustee to a beneficiary.
-Accordingly, the Organization is subject to the trust law concept that a trustee should invest a beneficiary's funds as a prudent investor would invest their own funds.
-If there are donor-specific investment guidelines, those guidelines supersede the investment policy of the Organization, and the Organization shall adhere to those guidelines.
+Under the "prudent investor rule", the Organization has a fiduciary responsibility to donor-restricted funds similar to that of a trustee to a beneficiary's funds as a prudent investor would invest their own funds.
+If there are donor-specific investment guidelines, those guidelines supersede the investment policy of the Organization shall adhere to those guidelines.